Double Major Options for Accounting Students

 Policies, structures, and requirements vary among institutions.
 Always check with the school in advance to see how it handles double majors in accounting and other subjects.

-In terms of subjects to pair with your accounting major, consider these four options:
+In terms of subjects to pair with your accounting major, consider these seven options:

 Economics